 The Furka Pass is the most iconic pass in Switzerland.
-James Bond has driven these curvaceous hairpins that today provide classic Instagram moments.
-Here’s what you need to know about driving the Furka Pass.
+James Bond has driven its curvaceous hairpins that today provide classic Instagram shots.
+Here’s what you need to know before driving the Furka Pass.

 By: Mark Barnes | Last Updated: | Comments & Questions